Characters in Pondus: Reidar

 Reidar is the local car mechanic, who has virtually no sense of ethics.
 He would cheat his own grandmother with absolutely no remorse (the punchline of a strip), and creatively charge for opening the hood of the car and then relaxing for a while, billing it as motor-airing.
-For the most of the time, he charges for replacement of fictional car parts, exploiting people who knows little about cars.
+For most of the time, he charges for replacement of fictional car parts, exploiting people who knows little about cars.
 However, a bottle of Jack Daniels might force him to tell the truth.
 Alternatively holding a very large wrench over his testicles while he lies down under the car works just as well.

-Only on one occasion has he been unable to find any fault in a car to exploit for profit, namely a Fiat 509 belonging to Gaston Lagaffe who made a silhouetted cameo in a strip, Reidar conceding defeat while thinking, "They just don't make them like that anymore..".
+Only on one occasion has he been unable to find any fault in a car to exploit for profit, namely a Fiat 509 belonging to Gaston Lagaffe who made a silhouetted cameo in a strip, Reidar conceding defeat while thinking, "They just don't make them like that anymore."